eloyrobillard/eloyrobillard/README.md

-Hi, I am yet another SE.
+Hi, have you heard of low-level programming?

 My main goals:
 * To reach top rank in Codewars (or equivalent) in all languages ever